Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 Any Personnel not yet listed

+7) During a “High Threat Level” at any designated location, all control of the location is transferred to the Security Corps, and all Non-Combative Corporation Personnel Below Classification - A are to be evacuated immediately.

 ## **Subsection 3.1: Area Restrictions**
 > Any clause within this subsection details restrictions for all Nova Corporation Personnel on locations throughout the Nova Corporation Research Installment, designation 11.
 Restriction is written through descending priority.
 When describing a tangible location, it is to be assumed that the affected area also includes the 20 stud radius around the described location, or otherwise close to a tangible border.